relativity13/shop/README.md

   - Add products to a wishlist for future reference or to create a recurring order template.
   - Wishlist data must persist in the user's browser `localStorage`, so it's not lost when the tab is closed.
 - **WhatsApp Integration**:
-  - **Ask for Quote/Sample**: Buttons on product cards that open WhatsApp with a pre-filled message to the seller asking for a price quote or a sample.
+  - **Ask for Price/Sample**: Buttons on product cards that open WhatsApp with a pre-filled message to the seller asking for a price or a sample.
   - **Order Placement**: The final step in the checkout process should not be a payment gateway.
 Instead, it should summarize the entire order (items, quantities, prices, taxes, shipping) into a formatted message and send it to the seller's WhatsApp number.

 ### 3. App Structure & UI/UX